 Red Rocks Park and Amphitheatre

 Plan ahead, and see one of your favorite concerts or performances in this natural setting.
-It’s known as being one of the best concert venues in the world, and everyone from Phish to Springsteen has played here.
-If there’s no musical event during your trip, there is still plenty of park to enjoy.
+Red Rocks Amphitheatre is known as being one of the best concert venues in the world, and everyone from Phish to Springsteen has played here.
+If there’s no musical event during your trip, there is still plenty of parks to enjoy.
+Go on a self-guided tour of the facilities.
+Be sure to check out the Red Rocks Tunnel where tons of artists and bands have signed their names on the walls and ceiling of the tunnel.
+While you’re there, check out the Bandimere Speedway and watch Funny Cars and Dragsters rip down the straightaway.
+After Red Rocks, take a quick trip down the road to Golden, CO.
+Find great deals on beautiful homes in Golden.

 Rocky Mountain National Park